trackier/android_sdk/README.md

     private void customEventsTracking(){

         // Below are the example of customs events function calling
-        //The arguments - "sEMWSCTXeu" passed in the event class is Events id
+        // The arguments - "sEMWSCTXeu" passed in the event class is Events id

         TrackierEvent event = new TrackierEvent("sEMWSCTXeu");

-        /*Below are the function for the adding the extra data, You can add the extra data like login details of user or anything you need.
+        /* Below are the function for the adding the extra data, You can add the extra data like login details of user or anything you need.
-        We have 10 params to add data, Below 5 are mentioned*/ event.param1 = "Param 1";
+          We have 10 params to add data, Below 5 are mentioned */ event.param1 = "Param 1";
         event.param2 = "Param 2";
         event.param3 = "Param 3";